“The Social Value of Information with an Endogenous Public Signal”, Economic Theory (2018), 66(4), 1059-1087. DOI: 10.1007/s00199-017-1081-9.

-“Supply Function Competition, Private Information, and Market Power: A Laboratory Study” (with Jordi Brandts and Xavier Vives), CEPR Discussion Paper No. DP11378, March 2017.
-R&R at The Economic Journal.
+“Information Frictions and Market Power: A Laboratory Study” (with Jordi Brandts and Xavier Vives), CEPR Discussion Paper No. DP11378, January 2020.
+Online Appendix.
+R&R Games and Economic Behavior.

 We design an experiment to understand whether informational frictions can lead to market power in a context of supply function competition with private information.

-“Information and Trading Strategies with Dark Pools” (with Ariadna Dumitrescu and Carolina Manzano), January 2018.
+“Information and Optimal Trading Strategies with Dark Pools” (with Ariadna Dumitrescu and Carolina Manzano), February 2020.
+Internet Appendix

 Book reviews & popular press